 Telling your story…

-- Are you a small- to medium-sized business?
+- Or . . . are you a small- to medium-sized business that struggles with language?

-Trust your storytelling to a skilled and versatile writer . . .
+Trust your language and communications needs to a skilled and versatile

 As a small- or medium-sized enterprise (SME), you face daily challenges.
 You need to get the word out about your products or services to customers, clients, prospects and stakeholders.
 But your workload leaves you with little time or energy to do it creatively and well.
 You want to tell a story that resonates with your audience and compels them to respond.

 Yet, as you strive to grow, you find that traditional advertising is no longer the right tool.

 You’ve also observed that everyone loves stories.
 People can relate to stories and use them to get to know you.
 Storytelling can set you apart by engaging your prospects’ curiosity and empathy.

 I specialize in writing stories that chronicle the entrepreneurial journey and so promote your products or services.